x-o-y/backup-vaultwarden/README.md

 > - The workflow is divided into 2 parts: `Export Vault to Repo` and `Purge Vault and Import from Repo`; you can choose as you need.
 > - The workflow is using **Bitwarden CLI**[^1] to export and import JSON files.

+> [!Warning]
+> - The destination vault will be purged before import!

 ## Export Encrypted JSON from vaultwarden/bitwarden to Github repo 📤

 - workflow name: `Export Vault to Repo`